Tax Amnesty/Voluntary Disclosure Program (2019) – How to File

 Tax Amnesty/Voluntary Disclosure Program

-This is becoming more and more evident from the list of recent Department of Justice indictments and convictions, Is that the U.S. government is actively enforcing offshore compliance.
+Here are a list of recent Department of Justice indictments and convictions, Is that the U.S. government is actively enforcing offshore compliance.

 Despite the IRS doing away with OVDP, there are still multiple tax amnesty programs you can use to avoid Tax Fraud, Tax Evasion & the IRS Special Agents.
 And, even if you were willful, there are options available to you outside of OVDP.